socraticDevBlog/eng_blog/src/pages/posts/103-cambyse.md

 seven Persian nobles, including Darius, slaughtered the usurpers of the Persian throne is presented as a founding moment that sparked political reflection.
-It is worth noting that shortly before his death, Cambyses II fell victim to a scheme orchestrated by one of his trusted men: following the discreet assassination of his brother, and since the population was unaware of his death, he replaced him with his own brother.
+It is worth noting that shortly before his death, Cambyses II fell victim to a scheme orchestrated by one of his trusted men: following his brother's discreet assassination, since the population was unaware of his death, he replaced him with his own brother.
 Thus, the latter, a non-Persian, became king after Cambyses II’s death and ruled as a usurper for several years.